+Events Intervention stra utegy

+1965

-Events Intervention stra ntegy 1965 - V V India-Pakistan war and the 1966 Tashkent agreement Bhutto started a rumour that the Tashkent agreement had secret clauses and he would reveal the truth at the right time Bhutto and Pakistani Army generals started the rumour that Ayub did not stand up to Indian Prime Minister Shastri at Tashkent Pakistani Army generals started the rumour that the Army high command had a masterly plan for a long-term war with India but Ayub had lost his nerve Through these rumours the strategy was to disorient Pakistani public opinion, to fan nationalism and to foment disaffection for Ayub 1966 East Pakistan's Awami League under Sheikh Mujibur Rahman announced the six-point plan for provincial autonomy This plan put tremendous internal political pressure on the Ayub government and on West Pakistan's polity.
+India-Pakistan war and the 1966 Tashkent agreement Bhutto started a rumour that the Tashkent agreement had secret clauses and he would reveal the truth at the right time Bhutto and Pakistani Army generals started the rumour that Ayub did not stand up to Indian Prime Minister Shastri at Tashkent Pakistani Army generals started the rumour that the Army high command had a masterly plan for a long-term war with India but Ayub had lost his nerve Through these rumours the strategy was to disorient Pakistani public opinion, to fan nationalism and to foment disaffection for Ayub

+1966

+East Pakistan's Awami League under Sheikh Mujibur Rahman announced the six-point plan for provincial autonomy This plan put tremendous internal political pressure on the Ayub government and on West Pakistan's polity.
 Here the strategy was to increase the West Pakistan-East Pakistan divide with the aim of shaping the bargaining situation between the two wings of Pakistan.
+At this point the strategy was not to secede from West Pakistan as that would mean a loss of opportunity for East Pakistani politicians to extract concessions from West Pakistan

+1967

+Bhutto established his own People's Party of Pakistan The strategy was to create a political opposition to the Ayub regime and to radicalize Pakistani public opinion.
+This alternative was meant to play on the Pakistani Army's fear of a Bengali majority, and its fear of national and free elections

+January 1968

+Ayub had a heart attack ani Army strategy was to create an alternative to the to build on the opportunity provided by Ayub's

+Events Intervention strategy

+health problems and the certainty that he could no longer manage the strain of a new election and another term for himself as President

+November 1968

-At this point the strategy was not to secede from West Pakistan as that would mean a loss of opportunity for East Pakistani politicians to extract concessions from West Pakistan 1967 Bhutto established his own People's Party of Pakistan The strategy was to create a political opposition to the Ayub regime and to radicalize Pakistani public opinion.
-This alternative was meant to play on the Pakistani Army's fear of a Bengali majority, and its fear of national and free elections January 1968 Ayub had a heart attack The Bhutto-Pakistani Army strategy was to create an alternative to the Ayub regime and to build on the opportunity provided by Ayub's Events Intervention strategy health problems and the certainty that he could no longer manage the strain of a new election and another term for himself as President November 1968 Bhutto supporters clashed police d with Pakistani The strategy was to create conditions of public dissatisfaction with the Ayub regime and a breakdown in internal law and order or internal security.
-Here the aim was to radicalize the masses and create internal volatility so as to facilitate a return to martial law or a new political regime January-February 1969 in maion D-1-i-t- Value When applicated multiple started as a first Violent agitation erupted cities ın major Pakıstanı Yahya Khan employed multiple strategies against Ayub.
+Bhutto supporters clashed police d with Pakistani The strategy was to create conditions of public dissatisfaction with the Ayub regime and a breakdown in internal law and order or internal security.
+Here the aim was to radicalize the masses and create internal volatility so as to facilitate a return to martial law or a new political regime

+January-February 1969

+Violent agitation erupted cities in major Pakistani Yahya Khan employed multiple strategies against Ayub.
 1 The Army was not ordered to stop the political agitation; it was allowed to become a festering sore.
 2 Yahya refused to put a few towns under martial law to diffuse the situation.
 He took a position against partial martial law.